-Black and white coloration lends itself to a very formal look for most of the world's penguins.
-Coloration, adaptation to the sea and behaviors all play a part in their survival.
-All penguins essentially have dark backs and white on their chest and belly, however, all species have distinguishing head patterns and markings.
-From above, dark backs are almost impossible to see against the black depths of the ocean and the white stomachs are difficult to see from below as they blend into the bright sunlight on the surface of the water.
-In addition to countershading, the dark and light coloration allows penguins to reflect heat by turning their white parts to the sun or if they are too cool, they can absorb heat by turning their black backs toward the sun.
+Black and white coloration gives most of the world's penguins a very formal look.
+Coloration, adaptation to the sea, and behavior all play a part in their survival.
+All penguins have dark backs and white on their chest and belly, however, all species have distinguishing head patterns and markings.
+From above, the dark back is difficult to see against the black depths of the ocean and the white stomach is difficult to see from below as it blends into the sunlight on the surface of the water.
+This is called countershading.
+Additionally, the dark and light coloration allows penguins to reflect heat by turning their white parts to the sun or, if they are too cool, they can absorb heat by turning their black backs toward the sun.

-Wings are more flipper-like for faster flying in the water.
-Water being more dense than air, penguins have developed wing muscles that are the largest and most powerful muscles found on birds.
-A blow by the wing of an Emperor penguin can break human leg bones.
-Penguins swim by flapping their wings in the motion of flight, often reaching swimming speeds up to 20 miles (32 km) per hour when hunting fish, krill and squid.
-When eating, they usually slow down to 5-10 miles (8 - 16 km) per hour.
-An average dive lasts only about one minute, however, Emperor penguins can stay underwater for 15 or more minutes, diving between 750 - 1,000 feet (228- 305 m).
-In order to breath while swimming, penguins arc out of the water in a movement known as "porpoising".
+Wings are flipper-like for faster "flying" in the water.
+Because water is denser than air, penguins have developed wing muscles that are the largest and most powerful muscles found on birds.
+Penguins swim by flapping their wings as if in flight, often reaching swimming speeds up to 20 miles (32 km) per hour when hunting fish, krill, and squid.
+When eating, they usually swim 5-10 miles (8 - 16 km) per hour.
+An average dive lasts about one minute.
+Emperor penguins can stay underwater for 15 or more minutes, diving between 750 - 1,000 feet (228- 305 m).
+To breathe while swimming, penguins take long, shallow leaps out of the water while swimming.
 Penguins take in only enough air to keep their lungs from collapsing and breath out just as they re-enter the water.
-Porpoising carries the penguins farther through air than through water, using much less energy.
+This action carries the penguins farther through air than through water, using much less energy.

-Penguins are able to see well underwater.
-They do not have binocular vision, so when on land, they must turn one eye and then the other eye to an object in order to see correctly.
-Penguins use their tail and feet as rudders for steering when swimming and for walking when out of water.
-This graceful underwater bird becomes quite awkward and rather comical with its waddle-like walk when out of water.
+Penguins see well underwater.
+They do not have binocular vision, so when on land, they must turn one eye and then the other eye to an object to see it correctly.
+Penguins use their tail and feet as rudders for steering when swimming and for walking when on land.
+This graceful underwater bird becomes awkward and comical as it waddles when out of water.

-Penguins are capable of running in soft snow as fast, or faster than man.
-They sometimes save energy by "tobogganing" on their bellies, sliding on snow or ice by pushing with their wings and feet.
-Penguins seem to have the innate instinct to follow anything that appears to be moving with purpose.
+Penguins can run in soft snow as fast (and sometimes faster) than man.
+They sometimes save energy by sliding on their bellies on snow or ice by pushing with their wings and feet.
+Penguins have the innate instinct to follow anything that appears to be moving with purpose.

 Penguins must make and maintain their own heat, not taking on the temperature of their environment.
-A thick layer of fat or blubber just under their skin provides insulation in or out of the water.
-It is also an energy reserve during nesting season when penguins often go without food, losing one-third or more of their body weight.
-The colder the temperature, the thicker the layer of blubber.
+The thick layer of fat just under their skin provides insulation in or out of the water.
+It is also an energy reserve during nesting season when penguins go without food and lose one-third or more of their body weight.
+The colder the temperature, the thicker the layer of fat.

-In most birds, the feathers are arranged in rows or tracts, however, penguins have no such rows; feathers are in uniform distribution over their body.
-Penguins have more feather than most birds, spproximately 70 feathers per square inch (10.8 per sq cm).
-Feather density and length varies to match the climate of particular species, with Antarctic species having the thickest feather covering.
-Like other species of birds, penguins "preen", thus helping to waterproof their plentiful feathers.
+The feathers of most birds are arranged in rows.
+This is not true in penguins as their feathers are distributed all over the body.
+Penguins have more feathers than most birds, approximately 70 feathers per square inch (10.8 per sq cm).
+Feather density and length varies to match the climate of the species, with Antarctic species having the thickest feather covering.
+Penguins "preen" to make their feathers waterproof.

 The molt usually begins shortly after breeding season and can last up to six weeks.
-During this time, they do not enter the water because all their waterproofing is gone, making them quite vulnerable to land and aerial predators.
-Penguins must eat more frequently before molting in order to build the fat reserve for use during the process.
+During this time, penguins do not enter the water because all their waterproofing is gone, making them quite vulnerable to land and aerial predators.
+Penguins must eat more frequently before molting to build the fat reserve for use during the process.
 Galapagos penguins are the only species that molt twice each year.